-- Allergic reactions
+Allergic reactions

-Some medical professionals, including several FDA advisory committee members have expressed concern about an increased risk of heart attack and companies have been ordered to complete additional safety studies of the effects on the heart, bones, and liver and to investigate the risk of cancer and pregnancy risk.
+    Some medical professionals, including several FDA advisory committee members

+    have expressed concern about an increased risk of heart attack and companies

+    have been ordered to complete additional safety studies of the effects on

+    the heart, bones, and liver and to look into the risk of cancer and

+    pregnancy risk.

-Invokana was approved in March 2013 after an FDA advisory panel voted 10 to 5 for approval though some advisory panel members expressed concern about the drug’s potentially increased risk for heart attack.
-Farxiga was finally approved in January of 2014 and Jardiance in August of 2014 even though Diabetic Ketoacidosis reports had already began to be received by the FDA.
+    Invokana was approved in March 2013 after an FDA advisory panel voted 10 to

+    5 for approval though some advisory panel members expressed concern about

+    the drug’s potentially increased risk for heart attack.
+Farxiga was finally

+    approved in January of 2014 and Jardiance in August of 2014 even though

+    Diabetic Ketoacidosis reports had already began to be received by the FDA.

-In January of 2013, the consumer advocacy group, Public Citizen, filed an objection to Invokana.
-The group stated that not enough safety information was available about the medication and that prior “new” antidiabetic drugs had proven troublesome.
-Many of these drugs have resulted in thousands of lawsuits due to serious adverse events caused by the medications.
+    In January of 2013, the consumer advocacy group, Public Citizen, filed an

+    objection to Invokana.
+The group stated that not enough safety information

+    was available about the medication and that prior “new” antidiabetic drugs

+    had proven troublesome.
+Many of these drugs have resulted in thousands of

+    lawsuits due to serious adverse events caused by the medications.